Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m2/lesson/Lesson_7.md

 * READ - List View, Details View (many & one)
 * UPDATE - Update View
 * DELETE - Delete View

+# AI Prompts

+Here are some interesting AI prompts to try.

+* Create a Django view create new Student records (name, email, ID)

+* Build a React view to implement a Product Item (title, SKU, price, quantity).

+* Write a Django view to upload images to a server.

+* Create a Django view to add a create a new Task.